PREPARING DISCLOSURE DOCUMENTS: Uniform Franchise Offering Circular (UFOC)

 System

-For a new franchisor, creating the company’s first UFOC is an important
+For a new franchisor, creating the company’s first FDD is an important

 and expensive proposition.
 The essence of the franchisor business model

-why franchisor’s balance sheets show so few capital assets.
-The brick
+This is why franchisor’s balance sheets show so few capital assets.

-and mortar, the equipment and rolling stock all belong to franchisees.
+The brick and mortar, the equipment and rolling stock all belong to

-It is their investment that enables the franchisor to rapidly expand the
+franchisees.
+It is their investment that enables the franchisor to rapidly

-distribution of its brand.
-In lieu of investing in tangible capital
+expand the distribution of its brand.
+In lieu of investing in tangible

-operating system, training program, and marketing program.
-They also
+system, training program, and marketing program.
+They also include the

-include the all important franchise agreement and Uniform Franchise
+all important franchise agreement and Franchise Disclosure Document

-Offering Circular that the franchisor will use in the sale of
+that the franchisor will use in the sale of franchises.
+The company’s

-Don’t underestimate the importance of the legal details that make up
+the importance of the legal details that make up these documents.
+Spend

 Once drafted, the

-Franchise Law Source can Register Your UFOC in the States where it is
+Franchise Law Source can Register Your FDD in the States where it is

 required.

-investment.
-Get your UFOC right the first time.
-Call on the Franchise
+Get your FDD right the first time.
+Call on the Franchise Law Source

-Law Source to create franchise documents that comply with the FTC
+to create franchise documents that comply with the FTC Franchise Role,

-Franchise Role, the Uniform Franchise Offering Circular Guidelines and
+the Uniform Franchise Offering Circular Guidelines and all the various

 Once drafted, the